-Asset Value

-Home \$600,000
+Home \$ 600,00

-Investments \$500,000
+Investments 500,00

-Total \$1,100,000
+Total \$1,100,00

 If Bill were to die intestate, Susan might be surprised that she would not be entitled to all of Bill's assets.
 Under Ontario's provincial intestacy laws, Susan would receive the first \$200,000 of Bill's estate, which is known as the "preferential share".
 This varies widely by province.
-The remaining \$900,000 would be divided: one third to Susan and the balance equally among the children, Emily and Tom.
+The remaining \$900,000 would be divided one third to Susan and the balance equally among the children, Emily and Tom.
 This would mean Susan's maximum share of the estate would be \$500,000 (\$200,000 + 1/3 of \$900,000), which would not even be enough for Susan to obtain ownership of the family home (worth \$600,000).
 Emily, at the young age of 18, would receive \$300,000 outright, when she may not be prepared to responsibly manage such a sum.
 Tom's \$300,000 inheritance might have to be paid into court to be managed by a government office until he turns 18.
 Susan might also be surprised to learn that she would not automatically be named as the estate administrator, or the trustee of the Tom's funds.
 She would have to apply to the court for these roles, if she wanted to undertake them.

 To add to the estate nightmare, taxes and probate fees could further erode the inheritances.
-Taxes on the investments could be as much as \$268,000 (if Bill is taxed at the highest marginal rate of 53.5% and holds RRSPs that are not rolled over to qualified beneficiaries).
+Taxes on the investments could be as much as \$248,000 (if Bill is taxed at the highest marginal rate of 49.5% and holds RRSPs that are not rolled over to qualified beneficiaries).
 Probate fees, where applicable, could also amount to \$16,000 (estimated at the Ontario Estate Administration Tax rate of approximately 1.5% of the \$1.1 million estate value).

 Fortunately, most of these pitfalls are easy to avoid by preparing an estate plan.
 For instance, in Bill's estate plan, he might have:

-- Named his wife Susan as the primary beneficiary in his will by taking advantage of the spousal rollover, this would allow all income taxes, amounting up to \$268,000, to be deferred until she disposes of the assets or dies; - Named Susan as a direct beneficiary of his RRSPs and transferred their home into joint ownership this would have eliminated probate fees on these assets for additional savings of \$16,000; - Named Emily and Tom as contingent beneficiaries in his will this would mean his children would inherit if his wife Susan did not survive him; - Directed the inherited assets into a trust or trusts for planned or controlled distribution; - Added insurance to supplement his estate this might have better provided for his family's needs.
+named his wife Susan as the primary beneficiary in his will - by taking advantage of the spousal rollover, this would allow all income taxes, amounting up to \$248,000, to be deferred until she disposes of the assets or dies;

+- named Susan as a direct beneficiary of his RRSPs and transferred their home into joint ownership - this would have eliminated probate fees on these assets for additional savings of \$16,000; - named Emily and Tom as contingent beneficiaries in his will - this would mean his children would inherit if his wife Susan did not survive him; - directed the inherited assets into a trust or trusts - this might have enhanced protection and potentially reduce the taxes on subsequent income; - added insurance to supplement his estate this might have better provided for his family's needs.

-Mistake #2: Do-It-Yourself Planning
+Mistake #2: Do-it-yourself planning